mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/build-mongosyphon-config.md

 > <img src="./images/uri.png" height="300">

 Finally, you will need to adjust the `namespace` field in order to set the database and collection name you wish to use for this data.
-You could use 'telecom' as the DB name and 'customers' as the collection name, like so:
+You could use 'hackathon' as the DB name and 'customers' as the collection name, like so:
 ```
-    "namespace": "telecom.customers"
+    "namespace": "hackathon.customers"
 ```

 ## Template